babase package

 Attempt to sign in via this adapter.

 This can be called even if the back-end is not implicitly signed in; the adapter will attempt to sign in if possible.
-An exception will be returned if the sign-in attempt fails.
+An exception will be passed to the callback if the sign-in attempt fails.

 Bases: object